-On the Climate and Productions of Tierra del Fuego and of the South-west Coast.-The following table gives the mean temperature of Tierra del Fuego, the Falkland Islands, and, for comparison, that of Dublin:-
+On the Climate and Productions of Tierra del Fuego and of the Southwest Coast.-The following table gives the mean temperature of Tierra del Fuego, the Falkland Islands, and, for comparison, that of Dublin:

-Latitude.
-Summer Temp.
+Latitude Summer Temp.
 Winter Temp.
-Mean of Summer and Winter.
-Tierra del Fuego 53° 38' S. 50° 33°.08 41°.54 Falkland Islands 51 30 S. 51 - - Dublin .
-53 21 N. 59 - 54 39.2 49 - 37
+Mean of Summer and Winter Tierra del Fuego 53° 38' S. 50° 33°.08 41°.54 Falkland Islands 51 30 S. 51 別中国開業の Dublin 53 21 N. 59 .54 39 .2 49 -37

-Hence we see that the central part of Tierra del Fuego is colder in winter, and no less than $9\frac{1}{2}^{\circ}$ less hot in summer, than Dublin.
-According to Von Buch the mean temperature of July (not the hottest month in the year) at Saltenfiord in Norway, is as high as $57^{\circ}.8$, and this place is actually 13° nearer the pole than Port Famine!
+Hence we see that the central part of Tierra del Fuego is colder in winter, and no less than 91/2° less hot in summer, than Dublin.
+According to Von Buch, the mean temperature of July (not the hottest month in the year) at Saltenfiord in Norway is as high as 57°.8, and this place is actually 13° nearer the pole than Port Famine!
 Inhospitable as this climate appears to our feelings, evergreen trees flourish luxuriantly under it.
-Humming-birds may be seen sucking the flowers, and parrots feeding on the seeds of the Winter's Bark, in lat.
-55° S. I have already remarked to what a degree the sea swarms with living creatures; and the shells
+Humming-birds may be seen sucking the flowers, and parrots feeding on the seeds of the Winter's Bark. in lat, 55° S. I have already remarked to what a degree the sea swarms with living creatures; and the shells (such as the Patellæ, Fissurellæ, Chitons, and Barnacles), according to Mr. G. B. Sowerby, are of a much larger size, and of a more vigorous growth, than the analogous species in the northern hemisphere.
+A large Voluta is abundant in southern Tierra del Fuego and the Falkland Islands.
+At Bahia Blanca, in lat.
+39° S., the most abundant shells were three species of Oliva (one of large size), one or two Volutas, and a Terebra.
+Now these are among the best characterized tropical forms.
+It is doubtful whether even one small species of Oliva exists on the southern shores of Europe, and there are no species of the two other genera.
+If a geologist were to find in lat.
+39°, on the coast of Portugal, a bed containing numerous shells belonging to three species of Oliva, to a Voluta and Terebra, he would probably assert that the climate at the

-With respect to Tierra del Fuego, the results are deduced from the observations by Capt.
-King (Geographical Journal, 1830), and those taken on board the Beagle.
-For the Falkland Islands, I am indebted to Capt.
-Sulivan for the mean of the mean temperature (reduced from careful observation at midnight, 8 A.M., noon, and 8 P.M.) of the three hottest months, viz.
-December, January, and February.
+With respect to Tierra del Fuego, the results are deduced from the observations by Captain King (Geographical Journal, 1830), and those taken on board the "Beagle."
+For the Falkland Islands, I am indebted to Captain Sulivan for the mean of the mean temperature (reduced from careful observation at midnight, 8 A.M., noon, and 8 P.M.) of the three hottest months; viz., December, January, and February.
 The temperature of Dublin is taken from Barton.